 BASIC MEDIATION TRAINING:

-This interactive course teaches practical, effective mediation skills applicable in general district court and many arenas and is great training for anyone interested in conflict resolution.
+This 20-Hour interactive course teaches practical, effective mediation skills applicable in general district court and many arenas and is great training for anyone interested in conflict resolution.
 Participants will learn and practice key skills in conflict resolution, interest-based negotiations, reflective listening, facilitation, and structured problem-solving.

 The course is approved by the Division of Dispute Resolution Services, Supreme Court of Virginia for general district court mediator certification.
+It is offered approximately two times a year.
+Please contact us at 540-347-6650 for future dates if it is not listed here.

+Starting in 2018, we are excited to announce that we will be on the Supreme Court of Virginia’s list of trainers certified to teach Parenting Classes!
 Contact us to find out if you are eligible to attend this informative parenting class for FREE.
 Classes are usually held on the last Saturday of the month from 9am-1pm and will cover the following:

 The effects of separation and divorce on children and families; the impact of parental conflict on children; how to improve parenting skills; developmental stages of children; parenting responsibilities; options for conflict resolution and parental financial responsibilities.